vestauth/vestauth/README.md

 >
 > Most agent systems rely on API keys, bearer tokens, or username/passwords.
 These approaches are difficult to rotate, easy to leak, and hard to attribute to a specific agent.
 >
 > Vestauth replaces shared secrets with public/private key cryptography.
-Agents sign requests using a private key, and providers verify those requests using the agent’s public key.
+Agents sign requests using a private key, and providers verify those requests using the agent's public key.

 &nbsp;